awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

 **Important**
 You must create a separate IAM user for each participating on\-premises instance\.
 If you try to reuse an individual IAM user for multiple on\-premises instances, you might not be able to successfully register or tag those on\-premises instances with CodeDeploy\.
 Deployments to those on\-premises instances might be stuck in a perpetual pending state or fail altogether\.

-We recommed that you assign the IAM user a name that identifies its purpose, such as CodeDeployUser\-OnPrem\.
+We recommend that you assign the IAM user a name that identifies its purpose, such as CodeDeployUser\-OnPrem\.

 You can use the AWS CLI or the IAM console to create an IAM user\.
 For information, see [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)\.